Bull Put Spread: Setup, Risk, Worked Example

 Where does this strategy typically fall in the range of commissions and fees?

-Given the low risk involved with this strategy, commissions and fees are typically relatively low.
+Because the position is only two legs, commissions and fees are typically relatively low.
 Commission charges can range between one and three dollars per contract and margin requirements can vary depending on the broker.

 Is this a good option income strategy?